gogins/csound-cxx-opcodes/README.md

 ```
 ## Initialization

-*S_clang_invokable* - A name unique in the Csound process for a factory
+*S_clang_invokable* - A name unique in the Csound performance for a factory
-function `ClangInvokable *(*)` that creates and returns a new object that
+function `ClangInvokable *(*)` that creates and returns a new object
-implements the following pure abstract interface:
+implementing the following pure abstract interface:
 ```
 /**
  * Defines the pure abstract interface implemented by Clang modules to be